blablacar/istio-redirector/.github/docs/PULL_REQUEST_TEMPLATE.md

 ---
-Thank you for your contribution to Istio redirector.
+Thank you for your contribution to istio-redirector.